huggingface/computer-vision-course/course/2 Neural Network Architectures/2.3 Multi-Modal Models/2.3.3 Transfer Learning/Document Image Classification/Introduction.md

 # Document Image Classification

-Document image classification task is a downstream task for multimodal model that combines between text and image as an input, specifically in [Document AI](https://arxiv.org/abs/2111.08609).
+Document Image Classification is a downstream task for multimodal models that combines text and image as an input.
+More on the topic can be found here:  [Document AI](https://arxiv.org/abs/2111.08609).

 The goal is to create a model that is able to classify the type of document based on an input image and a list of different labels.